|

 communication threads.

-They're not going to tramp around a tented
+They're not going to tramp around booths at a

-booth fair to swap business cards and war stories about the good old days.
+conference to swap business cards and war stories about the

 Today, tomorrow and the next unknowable 5 years are the good old